Cluster Nodes

 Follow the procedure indicated in “Ubuntu OS Installation - Raspberry PI” using cloud-init configuration files (user-data and network-config) described in the table below.

 user-data file to be used depends on the storage architectural option selected.
-Since DHCP is used to configure network interfaces, it is not needed to change default /boot/network-config file.

 Dedicated Disks Centralized SAN